Uptown Dubai Tower 1: History

 First announced by developer Dubai Multi Commodities Centre at Cityscape Global in September 2015, it has been designed by Adrian Smith + Gordon Gill Architecture.
 When Dubai won the bid to host the Expo 2020 in 2013, in honour of the win, the Uptown Dubai Tower 1 was nicknamed Burj 2020 (Tower 2020).
 Responding to media questions about the status of the project in May 2017, the developer insisted the project will go ahead, saying "Significant steps were taken in 2016 to finalise Burj 2020 District master development plans, to include two iconic super-tall towers designed by leading architects Adrian Smith & Gordon Gill."

+Construction

+Now, with the Uptown Tower already completed, the Burj 2020 has started site work.
+However, the construction of the building will only start in October 12, 2025.
+The anticipated year of completion is 2030, but the developers stated that the building could possibly be completed as early as the year 2028.